 COMPOSITION.
 The Committee shall be comprised as follows:

-Three Trustees of Webster Presbyterian Church
+Three (3) members of Webster Presbyterian Church Board of Trustees;

-two qualified members elected from the Congregation-at-large by the Session (See Paragraph B below for qualifications and election requirements.)
+Three (3) members elected from and by the Webster Presbyterian Church congregation (Congregation-At-Large Members); and,

 Senior Pastor (ex officio, without vote)

-B. QUALIFICATION, NOMINATION, ELECTION AND TERM OF REPRESENTATIVES FROM THE CONGREGATION-AT-LARGE.
+B. QUALIFICATION, NOMINATION, ELECTION AND TERM OF CONGREGATION-AT-LARGE MEMBERS.

-The Church Nominating Committee shall present a slate of nominees for Elder Representatives to the Committee for the Congregation-at-large.
-The nominees shall be, at the time of nomination, either
+The WPC Nominating Committee shall present the name of a nominee for the Congregation-At-Large Member for election at the Fall Congregational Meeting.
+The nominee shall be, at the time of nomination, either

 a former Trustee of the Church, or

-an ordained Elder of the Church but shall not currently be serving or nominated to serve as an active Elder.
+a Ruling Elder of the Church, but who shall not currently be serving or nominated to serve on Session.

-The Session shall select one Elder Representative from the slate of nominees at its first regularly scheduled Session meeting of each fiscal year in which an Elder Representative term expires.
-Each duly elected Elder Representative shall serve a term of three years and shall not serve successive terms.
+The Congregation shall elect one Congregation-At-Large Member to the Committee each year.
+Each duly elected Congregation-At-Large Member shall serve a term of three (3) years and shall not serve successive terms.

-In the event a Congregation-at-large Representative to the Committee shall be elected to active service on the Board of Elders or is otherwise unable to complete his or her term of office, said vacancy shall be filled by election by the Session from a slate of nominees submitted by the Church Nominating Committee
+In the event a Congregation-At-Large Member of the Committee shall be elected to active service on the Session or is otherwise unable to complete his or her term of office, said vacancy shall be filled by election by the Congregation in the same manner as described herein at a regularly scheduled congregational meeting or a called congregational meeting.

+The provisions of this Section 12 become effective in 2014.
+Beginning at the 2014 Fall Congregational Meeting, Congregation-At-Large Members shall be elected in accordance with this Section 12.
+In 2014, a Congregation-At-Large Member shall be elected to join with the two Congregation-At-Large members elected under the provisions of this Section 12 prior to this revision.

+In addition, irrespective of the lengths of their terms at the time they were elected, the term of one of the two previously elected Congregation-At-Large Members shall end at the 2015 Fall Congregational Meeting and the term of the second previously elected Congregation-At-Large member shall end at the 2016 Fall Congregational Meeting.
+Determination of which previously elected Congregation-At-Large Member’s term shall end first shall be determined by recommendation of the Special Gifts, Memorial and Endowment Committee.